 To profit from the most nadir portion of the orthophotos, the user can select the "Nadir Optimization" option.
 This allows improving the overall mosaic quality while increasing processing speed.
-Note however that it will reduce the size of areas where seamlines can be calculated and moved during mosaic editing.

 To further improve the quality of the seamlines and make sure they wave around obstacles, the user can select the "Use Loaded DEM for Seamline Obstacle Avoidance" option.
 The process will then consider the currently loaded DEM (generally a DSM), in addition to all other mosaicing algorithms, to compute the optimal seamlines.